wanelo/wanelo.github.io/_drafts/2014-03-18-capistrano-you-have-changed.md

 ## SSHKit Interface

-SSHKit is a new gem that capistrano uses under the hood and uses to issue common commands to servers.
+SSHKit is a new gem that capistrano uses under the hood to issue common commands to servers.
 It contains useful utilities for issuing remote commands during deployment, such as setting environment variables, properly changing directories, and changing users.
 Since their documentation is so good, I'll refer you to the [SSHKit examples page](https://github.com/capistrano/sshkit/blob/master/EXAMPLES.md) instead of duplicating the code here.

 ## Finding the Capistrano 3 Public Interface